StackFocus/PostMaster/docs/Configuration/Command Line Configuration.md

         python manage.py [command]

+4. Some of the commands modify files and may end up changing the ownership of the files on Linux/Unix operating systems.
+Use the following commands to restore the proper permissions on the PostMaster files:

+        chown -R www-data:www-data /opt/postmaster
+        chmod -R 550 /opt/postmaster

 ### Command Line Commands

 **setdburi** sets the MySQL database URI that PostMaster uses to connect to the MySQL server used by your mail server.